Attorney for Commercial Drivers (CDL)

 3 Year Disqualification for Qualifying Convictions while Transporting Hazardous Materials

 If the driver is transporting hazardous materials and is convicted of one (1) of the more serious qualifying offenses listed immediately above, then he or she is disqualified from operating a CMV for 3 years.

 Permanent Disqualification from Operation of a CMV

 If the driver is transporting hazardous materials and is convicted of two (2) of the more serious qualifying offenses listed immediately above, then the driver is permanently disqualified from operating a CMV.

-If the driver uses a CMV in the commission of any felony involving the manufacture, distribution, or dispensing a controlled substance, including possession with intent to distribute or dispense a controlled substance, shall, upon being convicted, be permanently disqualified from operating a CMV.
+If the driver uses a CMV in the commission of any felony involving the manufacture, distribution, or dispensing of a controlled substance, including possession with intent to distribute or dispense a controlled substance, the a conviction will result in being permanently disqualified from operating a CMV.